Badi' al-Din

-Badīʿ al-Dīn, known as Shāh Madār, and by the title Qutb-ul-Madar 1315–1434), was a Syrian Sufi who migrated to India where he founded the Madariyya Sufi brotherhood.
+Badīʿ al-Dīn, known as Shāh Madār, and by the title Qutb-ul-Madar (1315–1434), was a Syrian Sufi who migrated to India where he founded the Madariyya Sufi brotherhood.
 He is held in high esteem as a patron saint.

 Biography

 Badi' al-Din hailed originally from Syria, and was born in Aleppo in 1315 CE.
-In later centuries, a growing number of legends arose in relation to Badi' al-Din, which resulted in sources continuously backdating his year of birth.
+In later centuries, a growing number of legends arose about Badi' al-Din, which resulted in sources continuously backdating his year of birth.
 These same sources also disagree about Badi' al-Din's descent.
 Some state that he was a sayyid, that is, a descendant of the Islamic prophet Muhammad, and trace his descent back to Imam Ja'far al-Sadiq (died 765 CE).
 Others mention descent from Muhammad's companion (sahabi) Abu Hurayra, who died c.
 678 CE.
 The assertion that Badi' al-Din was a Jew who had converted to Islam is not corroborated by other sources.

-His teacher was Bayazid Tayfur al-Bistami.
-After making a pilgrimage to Medina, he journeyed to India to spread the Islamic faith.
-He converted many Hindus to Islam in India.
-Here he founded the Madariyya order.
+His teacher was Muḥammad Ṭayfūr Shāmī.
+After making a pilgrimage to Medina, he journeyed to India to spread Islam.
+He converted many Hindus to Islam in India, where he founded the Madariyya order.
 His tomb, built by order of Sultan Ibrahim Sharqi (r.
 1402–40), is at Makanpur.